 I choose to paint in a representational style because I want to expand the traditional pedagogical and political use of images throughout history.
 When familiar objects become strange or unreasonable in my works, there is potential for the audience to recalibrate their understanding of the world.

-Li Wang (he/him)
+Li Wang (He/ Him)

 (UN)FIXED